 Carina Åkerström Board member until December 2023 Year elected: 2019.
 Year of birth: 1962.
 Nationality: Swedish.
 Position and significant board assignments when leaving the Board: Board member of Holmen AB, SkiStar AB, the Royal Swedish Academy of Engineering Sciences' (IVA) Business Executives Council, the Swedish Bankers' Association and the World Childhood Foundation.
-Background: 2019-2023 Chief Executive Officer and President of Handelsbanken, 2016-2019 Executive Vice President, Deputy President of Handelsbanken.
-2010-2019 Executive Vice President, Head of Regional Bank Stockholm, 2008-2010 Executive Vice President, Head of Regional Bank Eastern Sweden.
+Background: 2019-2023 Chief Executive Officer and President of Handelsbanken, 2016-2019 Executive Vice President, Head of Regional Bank Stockholm, 2008-2010 Executive Vice President, Head of Regional Bank Stockholm, 2008-2010 Executive Vice President, Head of Regional Bank Eastern Sweden.
 Employed by Handelsbanken since 1986.
 Education: Master of Laws.
-Remuneration 2023 : SEK 0.
-Credit committee partici- pation: 12 of 12.
+Remuneration 2023: SEK 0.
+Credit committee participation: 12 of 12.
 UK committee participation: 5 of 5.
 Board meetings participation: 15 of 15.
-Own shareholdings and those of related parties, 31 December 2023: 85,730, of which 48,400 class A shares in direct holdings and 37,330 in indirect holdings .
-Dependent: Not independent of the Bank and its management (CEO).
+Own shareholdings and those of related parties, 31 December 2023: 85,730, of which 48,400 class A shares in direct holdings and 37,330 in indirect holdings.
+Dependent/independent: Not independent of the Bank and its management (CEO).
 Independent of major shareholders.
 Number of assignments when leaving the Board: 3.
 Actual number of assignments when leaving the Board: 6.

 Charlotte Uriz Employee representative, deputy member until April 2023 Year elected: 2020.
 Year of birth: 1972.
 Nationality: Swedish.
 Position and significant board assignments when leaving the Board: Chair of Akademikerföreningen (Association for graduate professionals) at Handelsbanken.
-Background: Chair of Akademikerföreningen (Association for graduate professionals) at Handelsbanken.
 Background: Chair of Akademikerföreningen (Association for graduate professionals) at Handelsbanken, specialist and business and operations developer in cash management, digital meeting places and trading.
-Education: BA Remuneration 2023 SEK 0.
+Education: BA Remuneration 2023 EK 0.
 Board meetings participation: 5 of 15.
-Own shareholdings and those of related parties, 31 December 2023: 15,555 of which 15,555 in indirect holdings .
-Dependent/independent: Not independent of the Bank and tis management (employee).
+Own shareholdings and those of related parties, 31 December 2023: 15,555 of which 15,555 in indirect holdings\.
+Dependent/Independent: Not independent of the Bank and its management (employee).
 Independent of major shareholders.
-Number of assignments when leaving the Board: 2.
+Number of assignments\ when leaving the Board: 2.